 - Best PS4 accessories: all the extras you need to own for your PlayStation 4

-Best PS4 headsets on Prime Day and Black Friday
+Best PS4 headsets on Black Friday and Cyber Monday

-We see small discounts on PS4 headsets throughout the year, but Prime Day and Black Friday sales periods are when we'll likely see the biggest price cuts on the best PS4 headsets.
+We see small discounts on PS4 headsets throughout the year, but Black Friday and Prime Day sales periods are when we'll likely see the biggest price cuts on the best PS4 headsets.
 There's truly no better time to get a fantastic deal on a gaming headset

 If you have plans to upgrade to a PS5 and are concerned about picking up a new PS4 headset, then the good news is that many PS4 headsets will be backwards compatible with the PS5.
 However, there are restrictions and not all the ones listed below will work with your PS5.